-The Concepts newsletter is a vehicle for communication throughout the Area that both solicits and welcomes articles from all AA's.
-It is intended to be a confidential document for use within the fellowship.
-In addition to material received from within the Area, Concepts may carry material pertaining to A.A. life and service selected from Box 459, The Grapevine and other AA publications and newsletters.
+The Concepts newsletter is a vehicle for communication throughout the Area that both solicits and welcomes articles from all A.A.'s.
+It is intended to be a confidential document for use within the fellowship. -In addition to material received from within the Area, Concepts may carry material pertaining to A.A. life and service selected from Box 459, The Grapevine and other A.A. publications and newsletters.

-- Perform all duties as outlined in the Responsibilities of Appointees section of this document. - Produce and distribute the Northern Illinois Area 20 newsletter, a 12 to 16 page publication, four times a year prior to each quarterly Assembly.
+- Perform all duties as outlined in the Responsibilities of Appointees section of this document. - Produce and distribute the Northern Illinois Area 20 newsletter, a 12 to 16-page publication, four times a year prior to each quarterly Assembly. - Edit submissions for grammar and format. - Include a calendar in the newsletter to include upcoming Group, District, Area or Regional A.A. related activities.

-- Edit submissions for grammar and format. - Include a calendar in the newsletter to include upcoming Group, District, Area or Regional AA related activities - Set up specific guidelines for activities and services within the scope and function of the Concepts Committee.
+Northern Illinois Area 20 Service Manual, version 12/9/2017 Page 44 of 48 • Set up specific guidelines for activities and services within the scope and function of the Concepts Committee.